microsoft/ml-server-text-classification/jupyter.md

 Open a Powershell or Terminal window and execute the following:

 ```
-    cd c:\Solutions\{{ site.folder_name }}\Python
+    cd c:\Solutions\{{ site.folder_name }}
     jupyter notebook
 ```

 After a moment, the browser window will open.

+Navigate to the **R** directory to run the R notebook, or the **Python** directory for the Python notebook.
 Select the `ML Server` kernel for the Python notebook.

-You can execute the **Train Model** notebook to train a model.
-Since a model has already been built, you can also skip to the **Test Model** notebook find similar images for a new image.
-Try this out with one of the images in the notebook or try an image of your own.
+The notebooks step through all the same steps as described in the [For the Data Scientist](data-scientist.html) page.

 ## Using Jupyter